 Who showed up shamelessly with buttons misaligned and sockless babies.
 Because new motherhood is hard, and it is made even harder by mental health issues like postpartum depression or postpartum anxiety.

 To the moms who did have it all together:

 Who reminded me that there is another side to this struggle where eventually all of your kids do show up wearing socks and without food on their face.
 I needed to see the light at the end of the tunnel.

 Finally, to my husband:

-Who didn’t give a sh*t about what duties were “mom’s duties” in stereotypical society and stepped up to changing diapers, giving baths, and waking up all night for feedings.
+Who didn’t give a hoot about what duties were “mom’s duties” in stereotypical society and stepped up to changing diapers, giving baths, and waking up all night to help with feedings.